 Raymond F. Schinazi, Ph.D., D.Sc.
 (Hon.) – Non-executive Director

-Dr. Schinazi is the Frances Winship Walters Professor of Pediatrics and Director of the Laboratory of Biochemical Pharmacology at Emory University.
-He serves as Senior Research Career Scientist at the Atlanta Department of Veterans Affairs and Director of the Scientific Working Group on Viral Eradication for the NIH-sponsored Emory University Center for AIDS Research (CFAR).
+Dr. Schinazi is the Frances Winship Walters Professor of Pediatrics and Director of the Laboratory of Biochemical Pharmacology at Emory University and Director of the Scientific Working Group on Viral Eradication for the NIH-sponsored Emory University Center for AIDS Research (CFAR).
 Dr. Schinazi received his B.Sc.
 (1972) and Ph.D.
 (1976) in chemistry from the University of Bath, England.
-He has authored over 500 peer-reviewed papers and seven books and holds 92 issued U.S. patents and over 120 non-U.S. national stage patents and patent applications, which have resulted in 12 New Drug Applications (NDA).
+He has authored over 550 peer-reviewed papers and seven books and holds 100 issued U.S. patents and over 120 non-U.S. national stage patents and patent applications, which have resulted in 16 New Drug Applications (NDA).
 A world leader in nucleoside chemistry, Dr. Schinazi is best known for his pioneering work on HIV and HCV drugs d4T (stavudine), 3TC (lamivudine), FTC (emtricitabine/Emtriva), LdT (telbivudine), and most recently sofosbuvir (Sovaldi), which are now approved by the FDA.
-He is also the founder of five biotechnology companies including Pharmasset, Inc. (VRUS; acquired by Gilead in 2012 for $11.4 B) and Idenix Pharmaceuticals (IDIX; sold to Merck for $3.85 Bn in 2014).
-More than 94% of HIV-infected individuals in the U.S. on combination therapy take at least one of the drugs he invented, and it is estimated that his work has saved more than 3 million lives worldwide.
-His contributions related to HCV are expected to have a profound positive impact on the approximately 170 million people worldwide suffering from chronic infection.
-Dr. Schinazi served on the Presidential Commission on AIDS and is the recipient of numerous awards including the 2006 Distinguished Scientist Award from the Hepatitis B Foundation, the Friends of the National Library of Medicine 2013 Distinguished Medical Science Award, and the SCRIP “100 Leaders” Award in 2014.
-He was also chosen in 2011 as one of Emory University’s “175 History Makers.”
-He currently serves as a Governing Trustee for the Foundation for AIDS Research (amfAR).
-He was inducted into the Technology Hall of Fame of Georgia in March 2012, received the Intellectual Property Legends Award in October 2012, and was inducted into the National Academy of Inventors as a Charter Fellow in January 2013.
+He is also a founder of five biotechnology companies including Cocrystal Pharma (COCP); Pharmasset Inc. (acquired by Gilead in 2012), Triangle Pharmaceuticals (acquired by Gilead in 2003), and Idenix Pharmaceuticals (51 percent acquired by Novartis in 2003).
+More than 90% of HIV-infected individuals in the U.S. on combination therapy take at least one of the drugs he invented with hundreds of thousands of others treated worldwide.
+His contributions related to HCV have already had a profound positive impact on the approximately 170 million people worldwide suffering from chronic infection.
+Dr. Schinazi served on the Presidential Commission on AIDS and is the recipient of numerous distinguished awards.
+He served for 35 years for the Department of Veteran Affairs as Senior Research Career Scientist.
+He currently serves as a Governing Trustee for the Foundation for AIDS Research (amfAR) and as a Board member for the International Centre for Missing and Exploited Children (ICMEC).